BradleyCodeU/bradleycodeu.github.io/_aicc/u03chatbots/u03rpsTrigrams/instructions.md

 REMEMBER: When finished, you will show Mr Riley your chart AND your Rock Paper Scissors project.

-1. Using paper / Notability / the notepad app, make the following chart...
+Step 1.
+Using paper / Notability / the notepad app, make the following chart...

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}